Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 In addition, continuing in the same file, a new section `EFormidlingClientSettings` should be added.
 The contents of the code snippet below can be copied in its entirety.
-This sets up the url for the integation point.
+This sets up the url for the integration point.
 The link points to the mock that can be ran locally.
 [Read more about setting up the local mock for the integration point here](#-Kjøring-med-eFormidling-mock-lokalt).